5urpher/cerebro-open-coords/README.md

 ![](screenshot.png)

- A kml file will be save to your documents folder, and then opened in your default kml app.
+ A kml file will be save to your documents folder, and then opened in your default kml app (e.g. Google Earth).

 ## Related